Lynx PT

 The Lynx detector consists of a box composed by a scintillating screen of gadolinium-based plastic material which converts the energy lost by ionizing radiation into photons.
 This light is reflected to photodiodes of a CCD camera outside the irradiation field.
 To avoid the saturation of the camera, iris aperture can be changed, as well as the gain.
 The detector signal from the CCD camera is digitalized at a 10-bit depth.

 The Lynx detector is easy to setup.
-It can be operated on the treatment coach.
+It can be operated on the treatment couch.
 Data is transferred to a PC via Ethernet (previous version used Firewire).

 Lynx is supported by the following software solutions: